 A semi-soft cheese like Havarti is the ultimate pairing for Grenache, a fruity Rosé from a warm-climate region.

 - Red Leicester

 Rosé, from Provence, is the little black dress of pink wines.
 Its Fruity and Lean fresh, crisp, dry style is a masterful match for almost any dish; even a juicy burger makes a perfect partner.
-Grenache, Cinsault, Syrah and Mourvèdre are all used to create this pale, pink rosé and to give it aromas of strawberry, fresh-cut watermelon, and rose petal, finishing with a distinctive, salty minerality on the palate.
+Grenache, Cinsault, Syrah, and Mourvèdre are all used to create this pale, pink rosé and give it an aroma of strawberry, fresh-cut watermelon, and rose petal, finishing with a distinctive, salty minerality on the palate.

 Provence rosé serves perfectly both as an aperitif and a partner for your meal.
 This is a fresh wine with a strawberry tint and tangy aftertaste, pairing well with goat cheese.